LynXeEn/DevOpsFINKI/README.md

-This is DevOps first homework.
+This is my DevOps first homework.